AbbyOdevs/My-favorites/README.md

 User interface design and navigation

 Overall, MyFavorites serves as a simple yet functional database management system that highlights the practical use of programming and database integration in developing desktop applications.

+it was created by Abigail Odevilas and her group partner Kharel Miles Retiz